arangodb/docs/3.8/programs-arangod-log.md

 The default value for this option is `false`, so no roles will be logged.

+## Hostname

+Log hostname: `--log.hostname`

+This option specifies an optional hostname to be logged at the beginning of each log message (for regular logging) or inside the `hostname` attribute (for JSON-based logging).

+The default value is the empty string, meaning no hostnames will be logged.
+Setting this option to a value of `auto` will automatically determine the hostname and use that value.

+Example: `arangod ... --log.hostname "auto"`

 ## JSON log output

 <small>Introduced in: v3.8.0</small>